We’ve fielded more questions about real estate in the last few years than in the previous two decades combined.

 And those costs don’t stand still—they rise over time.

 Real estate doesn’t quietly compound in the background.
-It demands constant capital just to maintain itself.
+It's a decaying asset that demands constant capital just to maintain itself.

 The average homeowner spends hundreds of hours each year managing, maintaining, and improving their home.
 Beyond the time, there are constant decisions—repairs, vendors, upgrades, problems.